 Lucy Bayliss, photo by hmdigiart

 Lucy Bayliss is Head of Creative Programmes here at DanceEast.
-We asked Lucy more about her job, how she progressed to where she is now in her career, and what it means to be a Clore Fellow.
+Earlier this year, we asked Lucy more about her job, how she progressed to where she is now in her career, and what it means to be a Clore Fellow.

 Hi Lucy, introduce yourself!